TommyGiak/HP_model/README.md

 As example I used a simulation for a the protein sequence of Myoglobin (Camelus dromedarius) taken from [here](https://www.ncbi.nlm.nih.gov/protein/KAB1270346.1?report=fasta).
 I simulated 100000 folding steps as indicated in the _config.txt_ file.
 I started the simulation with $T = 2.0$ and I used annealing.\
-The whole process took $\sim 12$ min, a quite long time since the protein il quite long as the folding steps.\
+The whole process took $\sim 12$ min, quite a long time since the protein il relatively long and the folding steps may are more than necessary.
+In any case runtime depend on the PC that you are using.\
-The results are present also in the [data folder](https://github.com/TommyGiak/HP_model/tree/main/data), anyway, starting with a linear structure, i obtained the following results:
+The results are also present in the [data folder](https://github.com/TommyGiak/HP_model/tree/main/data), anyway, starting with a linear structure, I obtained the following results:

 - energy minimum:
 <img src="./data/min_energy_view.png" alt="energy minimum" width="450"/>